Dr. Ashwini Prabhu

 Research Interest/Area

-Angiogenesis inhibitors and immunomodulators as cancer therapeutics
+Angiogenesis inhibitors and immunomodulators as cancer therapeutics, Natural compounds, Metal oxide nanoparticles, Dendrimers, Liposomes, Drug delivery systems

 Research